FredoAF/BootstrapCourse/Notes.md

 - Navs and Pills are navigation options.
 - tooltip and popover are unique in that they do not work unless JS is configured.
 Must write a selector and specify that its going to be a tooltip / popover.
 - `` are used to allow writing JS over multiple lines``
+- using the backticks also allows you to insert ${} variables

 ## Afternoon Exercise
 - toolbar at the top